 The following resources provide additional information about Scouts with disabilities.

-Guide to Working With Scouts With Special Needs and DisABILITIES, No. 510-071
+- Introduction to Working with Scouts with Special Needs and Disabilities, No. 510-071

 Continuing education courses, Special Needs Scouting